 Major incidents will happen.
 You won’t know when they occur.
 You won’t know what will cause them.
 You can take steps today, however, to improve your Major Incident Management plan for easier execution.
-To learn more about Major Incident Management, register for the future BrightTalk ITSM Summit Webinar.
+View our webinar titled “Improve Incident Management: Be Ready for the 3 am Call”

 Latest posts by Virima (see all)

 - Multi-Cloud Deployments: How to Pierce the Fog - March 13, 2019

 - Is Your CMDB a Catalyst for IT Evolution? - March 6, 2019

 - Medical Device Management: Challenges and Opportunities - February 6, 2019